-Passions (February 7, 2007).
+Passions (December 20, 2006).
+The Charity imposter stands holding her mask.
+(February 7, 2007).
 The NBC soap opera had Charity (Kristina Sisco) revealed as an imposter wearing a rubber mask.
 The imposter was nearly caught on February 8th when the mask was sticking out of her purse.
 (October 16, 2007).
 The broadcast finale had a shocking revelation when Valerie (who had slept with a number of characters on the show) pulled off her mask to reveal she was really Vincent!

 Police Squad "Testimony of Evil (Dead Men Don't Laugh)" (1982).
 Detective Frank Drebin (Leslie Nielsen) unmasks a cocktail waitress as a Frenchman.
 (Review by Robur)